alexgagnon/ts-template/README.md

 In classic OOP, you'd have objects representing those in your persistence layer (Entities), and those that are involved in transferring data between services (Data Transfor Objects, DTOs).

-If you use an relational database (Postgres, MySQL, SQL Server, SQLite, .etc), an Object Relational Mapper (ORM) helps with handling the interaction of OOP Entities with their counterparts in the database (typically one or more joined tables).
+If you use a relational database (Postgres, MySQL, SQL Server, SQLite, .etc), an Object Relational Mapper (ORM) helps with handling the interaction of OOP Entities with their counterparts in the database (typically one or more joined tables).
+This same notion can be extended to NoSQL databases that have well-defined schemas for their collections, such as MongoDB.

 DTOs are typically shared between the interacting services (i.e. client-server) to ease serializing the data between them.

 ### Security

-- user input validation
+- user input validation - sql injection, regex bombs, dos
 - csrf
 - xss
-- secrets
+- secret management

 ### Class/Object vs. Type vs. Schema